pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 ```

 The second SQL statement fails because there is no "name" column.
 And the reason this is happening
-is because `Reminder.createTable()` uses the most currently version of the schema where the field
+is because `Reminder.createTable()` must use the most current version of the schema where the field
-is "title", not "name".
+is "title", not "name."
 This violates the principle that migrations should be snapshots of your
 database's schema frozen in time and should never be edited after shipping to your users.
 A side
 effect of violating this principle is that we now generate invalid SQL and run the risk of breaking
 our users' app.

 If it worries you to write SQL strings by hand, then fear not!
 For a few reasons:

   * Although this library aims to provide type-safe and schema-safe tools for writing SQL, it is
     not a goal to make it so that you _never_ write SQL strings.
 SQL is an amazing language that has
-stood the test of time, and you will be a better engineer for being able to write it from scratch.
+    stood the test of time, and you will be a better engineer for being able to write it from
-And sometimes, such as the case with table definitions, it is necessary to write SQL strings.
+    scratch.
+And sometimes, such as the case with table definitions, it is necessary to write SQL
+    strings.

-* It may seem dangerous to write SQL strings, afterall, aren't they susceptible to SQL injection
+  * It may seem dangerous to write SQL strings.
+After all, aren't they susceptible to SQL injection
     attacks and typos?
 The `#sql` macro protects you against any SQL injection attacks, and provides
     some basic linting to make sure your SQL is roughly correct.
 And typos are not common in table
-definition statements since an unexpect database schema is a very visible bug in your application,
+    definition statements since an unexpect database schema is a very visible bug in your
-as opposed to a small part of a "SELECT" statement that is only run every once in awhile in your
+    application, as opposed to a small part of a `SELECT` statement that is only run every once in
-app.
+    awhile in your app.

-So, we hope that you will consider it a _benefit_ that your application's schema will be
+So, we hope that you will consider it a _benefit_ that your application's schema will be defined and
-defined and maintained as simple SQL strings.
-It's a simple format that everyone familiar with
+maintained as simple SQL strings.
+It's a simple format that everyone familiar with SQLite will
-SQLite will understand, and it makes your application most resillient to the ever growing
+understand, and it makes your application most resillient to the ever growing changes and demands on
-changes and demands on your application.
+your application.

 ## Topics